-GET ORDAINED ONLINE IN THE CHRISTIAN LEADERS ALLIANCE
+GET ORDAINED WITH THE CHRISTIAN LEADERS ALLIANCE

 The Christian Leaders Alliance teams up with Christian Leaders Institute to provide local ecuministry ordinations.
 Hundreds of leaders have been ordained in the Christian Leaders Alliance.
 When a person gets ordained online at the Christian Leaders Alliance, they are publically recognized as Christian Ministers.
 This is not an ordination mill.